 Signs that show you need repair

 If your pipes have an active and obvious leak, you might require some basic plumbing point repair.
-Repair could involve the replacement of a small section of pipe that is actively leaking.
+The repair could involve the replacement of a small section of pipe that is actively leaking.
 Repair is less invasive and should cost less than total replacement.

 Signs that show you need replacement